Eigenfunctions and Random Waves in the Benjamini-Schramm limit: Introduction

 \subsection{Berry's random wave conjecture and Benjamini-Schramm convergence}

 Since the seminal work of Berry \cite{Berry}, eigenfunctions of the Laplacian in chaotic settings are believed to behave like Gaussian random waves, in the large eigenvalue limit.

-This has been mostly addressed numerically (see in particular \cite{Hejhal}) and rigorous proofs --- even a rigorous statement --- of this phenomenon are still missing.
+This has been mostly addressed numerically, however in \cite[Section 5]{Hejhal} the conjectural randomness is quantified by studying the amplitude distribution of high energy eigenfunctions on a closed Riemanniann manifold $M$.
+Viewing $(M, d\mathrm{vol}_M)$ as a probability space each eigenfunction indeed yields an $\R$-valued random variable, and the Hejhal--Rackner random wave conjecture asserts that this random variable converges in a suitable sense to the normal distribution with mean $0$ and variance $1/\sqrt{\mathrm{vol}(M)}$.
+Here `suitable sense' can have several different meanings, the weakest is the convergence in distribution, or weak convergence, but one can also ask for convergence of moments.
+These give respectively the Gaussian distribution conjecture and the Gaussian moments conjecture, see \cite[\S 1.2.2 \& 1.2.3]{Humphries}.
+These conjectures focus only on the values of the eigenfunctions and essentially forget their `shape'.

-In Section \ref{S:BS} of this article, we introduce a notion of Benjamini-Schramm (BS) sampling in the general Riemannian setting that can be used to formulate a rigorous form of Berry's conjecture.
-We first recall the definition \cite{AbertBiringer} of BS convergence for sequences $(M_n )$ of compact connected complete Riemannian $d$-manifolds.
+We propose below a new formulation of the random wave conjecture that takes into account both the shape of the eigenfunction and its distribution of values.
+This makes heavy use of a notion of Benjamini--Schramm (BS) sampling in the general Riemannian setting.
+In Section \ref{S:BS} we first recall the definition \cite{AbertBiringer} of BS convergence for sequences $(M_n )$ of compact connected complete Riemannian $d$-manifolds.
 A limit point for this convergence is a probability measure on the space of pointed complete Riemannian $d$-manifolds that encodes what the geometry of $M_n$, for large $n$, looks like near randomly chosen points.
 We then extend the notion of BS convergence to sequences $(M_n , \phi_n )$ of manifolds equipped with a smooth function.
 A limit point is then a probability measure on the space of pointed complete Riemannian $d$-manifolds equipped with a smooth function.